MohamedElhadidy0019/CURT2020_FIRST_BOARD-/README.md

 # CURT_FIRST_BOARD

+## The Complete logic will be found in src/EVMS.c
  This is the code of the embedded of the electric vehicle of CURT2020

 This code is written using the HAL drivers of the STM32